Vexnos/LifeSeries-Master-Datapack/README.md

 Version: 1.21.10

+Some members of the Life Series use a resource pack to make armour less visible.
+If you want to use this, a good option is *[Minimal Armour](https://modrinth.com/resourcepack/hoffens-minimal-armor)* by Hoffen which was the resource pack used in Wild Life.

 ## How to Install
 1. Click the Green "Code" button, then click "Download ZIP".
 2. Place `LifeSeries-Master-Datapack-master.zip` in your datapacks folder.